luthfidev/restaurant_be/README.md

 ## Configuration

-change .envDefault to .env, and you can modified according to your specifications.
+create .env, and you can modified according to your specifications.

-APP_PORT = 3100<br>
+PORT = 3100<br>
 APP_URL = http://localhost:3100<br>
 <br>
 DB_HOST = localhost<br>